Match fixing in association football: Sierra Leone

 In July 2014 a total of 15 people were indefinitely suspended by the Sierra Leone Football Association over allegations of match-fixing - 4 players (Ibrahim Kargbo, Ibrahim Koroma, Samuel Barlay and Christian Caulker) as well as 3 referees and 8 officials, including Rodney Michael.
 Koroma later denied the allegations, and an inquiry into the allegations was also announced.
 The bans on the 15 players was lifted in March 2015.

-In April 2019 ex-Sierra Leone international Ibrahim Kargbo was one of four African former international footballers banned for life by FIFA due to "match manipulation".
+In April 2019, ex-Sierra Leone international Ibrahim Kargbo was one of four African former international footballers banned for life by FIFA due to "match manipulation".

 Spain

-In May 2019 a number of people (including current and former players) were arrested by police in Spain investigating match-fixing allegations.
+In May 2019, a number of people (including current and former players) were arrested by police in Spain investigating match-fixing allegations.
 In March 2023, FC Barcelona were accused of bribing a referee official.
 Police raided the referral office in September 2023.

+South Korea

+In 2010, several South Korean footballers were punished by FIFA with a lifelong ban from all sports for fixing several matches in the Korean League Cup.
+During the subsequent investigation, many top South Korean players were also found to be involved in match fixing after the initial discovery.

 Sweden

-In November 2019 Nigerian player Dickson Etuhu was found guilty of match fixing by a Swedish court, and said he would appeal.
+In November 2019, Nigerian player Dickson Etuhu was found guilty of match fixing by a Swedish court, and said he would appeal.
 Both Defence and Prosecution said they would appeal the sentence.